roboseb/mugshots/smugshots/README.md

 - Async function for getting random state then county
 - Async function for listing all criminals within county (page 1 for now)
 - Tattoo guessing mode
+- Add failsafe for criminals with no mugshot image (maybe based on alt attribute)

+charge name